McWhirters Repaint & Restoration, Brisbane:

 Repaint & Restoration Of McWhirters Using Rope Access

-McWhirters Repaint & Restoration was successfully completed by McAuliffe.
+McWhirters Repaint & Restoration was successfully completed by McAuliffe Painting.

 The McWhirters department store was built in four different stages on land bought by James McWhirter, a Scottish businessman between 1899 and 1929.
 Mr McWhirter arrived in Australia in 1878 and started working as a draper.
 After a couple of years of profitably partnerships with multiple drapery businesses he successfully went out on his own.
 While the Queensland economy was recovering from the 1890s economic depression he managed to establish himself as Brisbane’s largest and most sophisticated department store.
-What was at the time one of the most important shoppings centres of the 20th century was located at the intersection of Wickham and Brunswick Street.
+What was at the time one of the most important shopping centres of the 20th century was located at the intersection of Wickham and Brunswick Street.
 Today The beautiful Heritage-listed building still stands out with its impressive architecture and eye-catching exterior.

 This was a big project stretching over a few months.
 As a tenant, a business or as a customer it can be quite annoying having tradespeople running around for such a long time.
 We are aware of that and this is something we always keep in mind during our projects.
 Using rope access minimise the impact of the people accessing the building by not taking up unnecessary space, not covering the view and overall not just being ugly and being in the way.
 It does also speed up the process so we can complete our job as quickly as possible!